melting0256/Introduction-to-Machine-Learning-Final/README.md

 >P.S.
 Since we save the trained model as `model.h5`, we need to download [the model](https://drive.google.com/drive/folders/1bKJTxncll687Rdsdr0xXWU_3BLsR8fR0) first, then run `109550139_Final_inference.ipynb`.

 ## Evaluate
+Use `109550139_Final_inference.ipynb` to evaluate the model performace.
+If you want to evaluate the model performance durectly, you need to download [the model](https://drive.google.com/drive/folders/1bKJTxncll687Rdsdr0xXWU_3BLsR8fR0) first, then run `109550139_Final_inference.ipynb`.